Sp-ino/ffix/README.md

 # ffix

 ### Description
-Rust crate that provides fixed point data type(s).
+Rust crate that provides fixed point data type(s) and analysis tools for fixed point code.
 This software package is intended as a tool for designing FPGA implementations of DSP algorithms.

 ### Next features to implement
 - Rule for operations between Ffix operands with different word and/or fraction length